MaayanMordehai/ansible-testing/README.md

 ## update-opatch

-Updating the opatch (oracle database) to the latest opatch version in the given path in the given oracle home.
+Updating the opatch (oracle database) to the latest opatch version in the given path for the given oracle home.